Mt. San Antonio College to UC Berkeley

 Major Requirements

-Computer Science B.A.
-(College of Computing, Data Science, and Society) at UC Berkeley
+Computer Science (CDSS B.A.) at UC Berkeley

 Courses at Mt.
 San Antonio College that satisfy UC Berkeley's Computer Science major preparation, verified via ASSIST.org.